nextcloud/documentation/admin_manual/configuration_files/external_storage/amazons3.rst

 :code:`Legacy (v2) authentication` unselected.

-**If you using a non-Amazon hosted S3 store:** you will need to set the :code:`Hostname` parameter (and can ignore the :code:`Region` parameter).
+**If you using a non-Amazon hosted S3 store:** you will need to set the :code:`Hostname` parameter.
+If your non-Amazon S3 store has a region code, enter it in :code:`Region`.
 You may need to enable :code:`Enable Path Style` if your non-Amazon S3 store does *not* support requests like :code:`https://bucket.hostname.domain/`.
 Setting :code:`Enable Path Style` to true configures the S3 client to make requests like :code:`https://hostname.domain/bucket` instead.
 It's rare to need :code:`Legacy (v2) authentication`, but